 This approach enables InsingerGilissen to apply a transparent remuneration policy that also ensures that the interests of both clients and the bank are served.
 The policy reflects the strategy, objectives, values and long-term interests of the banks, and eliminates any conflicts of interest.
 It contributes to effective risk management and prevents risks being taken that would be unacceptable to the bank.
 The policy is also directed at preserving the integrity and solidity of InsingerGilissen as a bank and as part of the Group, with a view to their interests in the long term.

 The main elements of the implemented remuneration policy are:

-With a view to InsingerGilissen meeting the criteria of good governance, the Board of Directors and Supervisory Board have discretionary powers to award no variable remuneration or to reduce it in the event of undesirable incidents, e.g. relating to risk management and compliance;
+- With a view to InsingerGilissen meeting the criteria of good governance, the Board of Directors and Supervisory Board have discretionary powers to award no variable remuneration, to reduce it or recover remuneration that has already been paid in the event of undesirable incidents, e.g. relating to risk management and compliance;

 - On the basis of the importance that InsingerGilissen attaches to good governance and the code of conduct that derives from this, the Board of Directors and Supervisory Board have discretionary powers to award no variable remuneration or to reduce it in the event that an employee has acted contrary to the code of conduct that is aligned with the principles of good governance;